 David Freidenreich, President (firstname.lastname@example.org)

 David M. Freidenreich is the Pulver Family Associate Professor of Jewish Studies at Colby College and the director of its Jewish studies program.
 He is a member of the religious studies department, where he teaches a wide range of courses on Judaism, Jewish history, and comparative religion.
 After receiving a B.A. from Brandeis University, he earned his Ph.D. at Columbia University and rabbinic ordination from the Jewish Theological Seminary.
 His research explores attitudes toward adherents of foreign religions, primarily as these attitudes are expressed in ancient and medieval sources and secondarily as manifest in the history of Maine’s Jewish communities.
-David and his wife, Sara Kahn Troster, are active members of Portland’s Jewish community and their daughter, Naomi, is an enthusiastic first-grader at Levey.
+David and his wife, Sara Kahn Troster, are active members of Portland’s Jewish community and their daughter, Naomi, is an enthusiastic second-grader at Levey.

-Larissa Crockett, Secretary
+Larissa Crockett, Vice President

 Larissa Crockett has embraced a meandering path of learning, love, and joy.
 Her three children provided an excellent excuse to travel around the United States, spend years reading, attend many plays, and to teach classes in things Larissa loves as a homeschooling mom.
 Larissa now works as the assistant town manager for the Town of Scarborough.
-Her son Hugo is a second grader at Levey.
+Her son Hugo is a third grader at Levey.

 Reuben Bell holds B.S. and M.S. degrees in Zoology from the University of Tulsa, and a Doctor of Osteopathy from the Oklahoma State University College of Osteopathic Medicine.
 He is board certified in Osteopathic General Practice and Integrative Holistic Medicine.
 He was Associate Professor of Biology while attending seminary at the Bryn Athyn College of the New Church in Pennsylvania, where he earned a Master of Divinity degree and was ordained into the Church of the New Jerusalem (Swedenborgian).
 He was Associate Professor of Family Medicine and Director of Medical Humanities at the University of New England College of Osteopathic Medicine in Biddeford, Maine, where he was also Adjunct Professor in the College of Arts and Sciences, Department of Philosophy and Religious Studies.
 He is a practitioner of Family Medicine, Geriatrics and end-of-life care, and Traditional Osteopathy.
 He earned a Ph.D. in Theological Studies from the Graduate Theological Foundation in association with Oxford University, Christ Church College.
 His areas of interest are Jewish Mysticism the lively interface of science and spirituality.
 Reuben is pastor of the Church of the New Jerusalem in Bath, Maine, and his granddaughter Sophia is a happy Levey fourth-grader.